georgewambold/giact_verification/README.md

 response = GiactVerification::Authenticate.call(customer: some_customer, check: some_check)

 response.raw_request
-#=> The XML sent to GIACT
+#=> The XML string sent to GIACT

 response.raw_response
-#=> The XML returned from GIACT
+#=> The XML string returned from GIACT

 response.success?
+#=> A boolean value indicating if the request was successful
-# true indicates GIACT returned valid XML
+# `true` indicates GIACT returned valid XML
-# false indicates there was some kind of error.
+# `false` indicates there was some kind of error.
 You can then check the raw_response for details.

 response.parsed_response
 #=> Hash of the data GIACT returned with keys: